 What are SWIFT Collections?

 SWIFT collections provide you with the ability to receive third-party funds from your customers in all unrestricted currencies.
 Then, when you’re ready, you can convert these funds back to your base currency, at competitive rates, on your own terms.
 This is a simple and cost-effective way of collecting money globally.

 What currencies can I collect funds in?

-You can collect funds from third parties in all the unrestricted currencies* shown below:
+You can collect funds from third parties in the currencies* shown below:

 Which countries can I receive funds from?